 Knowing what I know now, I would sketch up a one-page business plan for myself that looks similar to this:

-It's natural to be uncomfortable starting a new business and feel overpowered with a fear of failure.
+It's natural to be uncomfortable.
+Starting a new business can feel overwhelming with a fear of failure.
 The first day at any job is scary.
 The truth is that if you continue to progress forward, you can't fail.
 Take that first step before you feel ready.
 The rest will fall into place.

 Setting yourself up with a deadline to get started is easier said than done.
 To truly follow through with your start date, you need to tell other people about it so you'll be held accountable.
 Being held accountable will make you much much more likely to get things done.